ncatlab/nlab-content/pages/5/4/2/0/245/content.md

 * _[[geometry of physics -- categories and toposes]]_, Section 2: _[Basic notions of categorical algebra](geometry+of+physics+--+categories+and+toposes#BasicNotionsOfCategoricalAlgebra)_

-The original papers on braided monoidal categories are by [[Andre Joyal|Joyal]] and [[Ross Street|Street]].
-The published version does not completely supersede the _Macquarie Math Reports_ version, which has some nice extra results:
+The original papers on braided monoidal categories (the published version does not completely supersede the _Macquarie Math Reports_ version, which has some nice extra results):

 * {#JoyalStreet86} [[André Joyal]] and [[Ross Street]], *Braided monoidal categories*, _Macquarie Math Reports_ **860081** (1986) ([pdf](http://maths.mq.edu.au/~street/JS1.pdf))